mt-krainski/ReportGenerationToolExample/README.rst

 ``python ./generate_report.py --filename test_data/testFileA.csv --kernel-name python3 --output result.html --description "This is my test description"``

-After that, a new html file will be created
+After that, a new result.html file will be created.

+When using virtual environments be sure to create an ipython kernel for that environment with:

+``python -m ipykernel install --user --name my_env --display-name "Python (my_env)"``

+And change the value ``--kernel-name`` parameter to ``my_env``.

 TODO: